Serving Oklahoma & Texas | Doehring Enterprises and Consolidated Investment of Oklahoma, LLC

 • Negative marks on your credit report

 If you think you might miss a payment, contact your lender immediately.
-Some offer short-term hardship options, including payment deferrals or modified plans.
+Some offer short-term hardship and refinance options, including payment deferrals or modified plans.
 Don’t wait until you’re behind to ask for help.

 Can You Pay Off a Loan Early?